microsoft/rest-api-fuzz-testing/docs/how-to-onboard-a-tool.md

 ## Step Five: Define Run and Idle Sections

+Every command execution on the container is done by invoking specified `shell`, such as `/bin/sh`, `/bin/bash`, etc.

 The `run` and `idle` sections define how RAFT will start the specified container under normal or debug use, respectively.
 When tool execution completes in the former scenario, the parent container is marked for deletion and garbage collected; in the latter scenario, the container is not deleted and must be removed manually, providing operators the ability to connect to it to investigate issues.

-Each section requires a `command` and an `arguments` parameter.  `command` is the relative or absolute path to an executable image on the container image that will be run.
-The `arguments` string is passed to STDIN as the command line argument string.
+Each section requires `shellArguments`.
+This is an argument array that is going to be passed to the specified shell to execute the command.

 Whether the `run` or `idle` sections are executed upon the `create job` command is determined by the `isIdle` setting in the submitted job definition JSON blob.
 If the